curriculum vitae

 biography

-Pam is a member of the Astronomical Society of Victoria and the Mount Burnett Observatory where star gazing brings Pam closer to her subject via her telescope, a Saxon eight inch Dobsonian.
-This, together with her excursions to NASA, Houston, the Kennedy Space Centre and ongoing space-related research, has informed her series of light spectacles, hypothetical planets, speculative space-scapes, and cosmic possibilities.
+I am brought closer to my muse via my Saxon eight inch Dobsonian telescope.
+This, together with excursions to NASA, Houston, the Kennedy Space Centre and ongoing space-related research, has informed a series of light spectacles, hypothetical planets, speculative space-scapes, and cosmic possibilities.

-The artist’s interview with former astronaut and Commander of the International Space Station, Chris Hadfield, also melded art with science offering much creative nourishment when delving into the role of artist as aesthetic interpreter of the cosmos.
+My interview with former astronaut and Commander of the International Space Station, Chris Hadfield, also merged art with science offering much creative nourishment when delving into the role of artist as aesthetic interpreter of the cosmos.